julzaza/wildwitchherbs/_posts/2026-01-17-modern-hormone-advice-vs-folk-medicine.md

 - **American Midwifery (Davis-Floyd, *Birth as an American Rite of Passage*)**

-  Perimenstrual and perimenopausal women were given ceremonial roles — **dreaming, divining, teaching young women** — and access to tonics for **endurance, blood, and nervous strength**.
+  Perimenstrual and perimenopausal women were given ceremonial roles: **dreaming, divining, teaching young women**.
+As well as access to tonics for **endurance, blood, and nervous strength**.

   Transition phases were **socially functional, not clinical failures**.